Australia’s MH-60R Maritime Helicopters

 The finalists were familiar, and both had roots in Australia.
-Sikorsky’s MH-60R is a modernized descendant of the RAN’s existing S-70Bs anti-submarine helicopters, and Australia’s army operates the S-70A utility helicopter.
-On the other hand, a multi-billion dollar 2006 order made the European NH90-TTH (“MRH-90″) the Army’s future helicopter, to replace their S-70As and H-3 Sea Kings.
-Some MRH-90s will even serve as Navy utility helicopters, and NHI/Eurocopter’s NH90-NFH naval variant would build on that base.
+Sikorsky’s MH-60R is a modernized descendant of the RAN’s existing S-70B anti-submarine helicopters, and Australia’s army operates the S-70A utility helicopter.
+On the other hand, a multi-billion dollar 2006 order made the European NH90-TTH (“MRH-90″) the Army’s future helicopter, and some MRH-90s will even serve as Navy utility helicopters.
+NHI/Eurocopter’s NH90-NFH naval variant builds on that base.
 So why did the MH-60R make Australia its 1st export win?

-The first 2 MH-60R Future Naval Aviation Combat Systems will arrive in mid-2014 for testing and evaluation, with an operational target date of mid-2015.
+The first 2 MH-60R Future Naval Aviation Combat Systems will arrive in mid-2014 for testing and evaluation, with planned Initial Operational Capability by August 2015.
 Australia’s DoD states that the fleet of 24 will:

 “…provide at least eight warships with a combat helicopter at the same time, including ANZAC Class frigates [8 bought] and the new Air Warfare Destroyers [3 bought].
 The remainder will be based at HMAS Albatross in Nowra, New South Wales, and will be in various stages of the regular maintenance and training cycle.”